History of IPod in Timeline

 In July 2000, Joseph N. Grasso of New Jersey listed an "iPod" trademark with the U.S. Patent and Trademark Office (USPTO) for Internet kiosks.

-October 23, 2001: iPod Unveiled
+October 23, 2001: First iPod Released

-2001: Fadell Hired by Apple
+2001: Tony Fadell Hired by Apple

-2001: iPod Name Proposed
+2001: Name "iPod" Proposed

 April 28, 2003: iTunes Store Introduced

-November 2003: Trademark Registered by USPTO
+November 2003: iPod Trademark Registered by USPTO

-2003: Class Action Lawsuits Filed Against Apple Over iPod Battery Life
+2003: Class Action Lawsuits Filed Against Apple

 January 8, 2004: HP to Sell HP-Branded iPods

-January 2004: iPod U.S. Market Share Increase
+January 2004: iPod Market Share Increase

-From January 2004 to January 2005, the iPod's U.S. market share increased from 31% to 65% due to high sales rates.
+During the year from January 2004 to January 2005, the high rate of iPod sales caused its U.S. market share to increase from 31% to 65%.

 October 2004: iPod Dominates Digital Music Player Sales

-January 2005: iPod U.S. Market Share Increase
+January 2005: iPod Market Share Increase

-From January 2004 to January 2005, the iPod's U.S. market share increased from 31% to 65% due to high sales rates.
+During the year from January 2004 to January 2005, the high rate of iPod sales caused its U.S. market share to increase from 31% to 65%.

-July 2005: HP Stops Selling iPods
+July 2005: HP Stopped Selling iPods

 In July 2005, HP stopped selling iPods due to unfavorable terms and conditions imposed by Apple.

-July 2005: iPod Market Share Reaches 74% in the U.S.
+July 2005: iPod Market Share Reaches 74%

-In July 2005, the iPod's market share in the U.S. was measured at 74%, demonstrating its continued dominance in the digital music player market.
+In July 2005, the iPod's U.S. market share was measured at 74%.

-August 9, 2005: "Zen Patent" Granted to Creative Technology
+August 9, 2005: Creative Technology Granted "Zen Patent"

 Music Player Compatible with MP4/MP3 - Apple iPod Nano 3rd Generation (4GB / 8GB) (Blue, 8GB) (Renewed)